Inverse problems for semilinear elliptic PDE with a general nonlinearity $a(x,u)$: Introduction

 If $w \equiv 0$, this would be analogous to small Dirichlet data.
-By the Fredholm theory fact mentioned above one expects that there are many solutions close to $w$, and we will prove a precise version of such a result.
+By the Fredholm theory fact mentioned above one expects that there are many solutions close to $w$, if \( w \) itself is a solution, and we will prove a precise version of such a result.

 Our first main theorem shows that if two nonlinearities $a_1$ and $a_2$ admit a common solution $w$ and if their local boundary measurements satisfy the inclusion $C_{a_1}^{w,\delta} \subseteq C_{a_2}^{0,C}$, then $a_1 = a_2$ near the common solution $w$.